maddigits/maddigits.github.com/_posts/2013-09-18-twitter-drops-ruby-bullshit.md

 process into 10.
 They share this part of memory, but they ca also modify their own memory without affecting other forks.

-You can also try jRuby, which has all the advantages of JVM.
+Note that what I said above is about Ruby MRI.
+You can also try jRuby, which has all the advantages of JVM, or even Rubinius.

 ## What's the point?